Skip to content

 Each major AI assistant draws from a slightly different blend of sources in 2026:

-• ChatGPT (Search mode) — live web index powered by Bing, plus OpenAI's internal knowledge graph.
-Cites sources on click.
+• ChatGPT (Search mode) — a live web index powered primarily by Bing, plus OpenAI's own ranking.
+Cites a handful of sources on click.

-• Gemini — Google's Search Generative Experience feeds directly into Gemini.
-Almost everything that works for Google Business Profile also works here.
+• Gemini — grounded directly in Google Search and Google Maps, so almost everything that works for your Google Business Profile also works here.

 • Perplexity — live web, heavily weighted toward authoritative domains (Wikipedia, official tourism boards, quality editorial) with strong citation preference.